CtrlAutoPauloRoberto/Purrpetual-Motion/README.md

 * **LilyGO T-Display S3** (ESP32-S3 with built-in ST7789 display).
 * USB-C Cable.
 * (Optional) 3D Printed case for a desktop finish.
-(You can find one in to printables.com website, one like: https://www.printables.com/model/1476247-lilygo-t-display-s3-amoled-case)
+(You can find models on Printables, such as: https://www.printables.com/model/1476247-lilygo-t-display-s3-amoled-case)

 ## 📦 Dependencies